Secrets of Rockefeller Center at Christmas

 New York (CNN) — Lights twinkle, skaters glide across the ice and the scent of pine fills the air.

-It's a "White Christmas" moment until reality interrupts with the screech of taxi horns and a rambunctious crowd muscling in for photo-op in front of the most famous Christmas tree in the USA.
+It's a "White Christmas" moment until reality interrupts with the screech of taxi horns and a rambunctious crowd muscling in for photo-ops in front of the most famous Christmas tree in the USA.

 This is Rockefeller Center, Midtown Manhattan's symbol of chaotic holiday cheer.

-It's impossible to miss that flashy seasonal centerpiece, the towering Rockefeller Center Christmas Tree.
+It's impossible to miss that flashy seasonal centerpiece, the towering Rockefeller Center Christmas Tree, which will be lit for the season on November 28.
 Decorated with 50,000 multicolored lights and topped with a massive Swarovski star, only a bona fide Scrooge wouldn't find the shimmering Norway spruce a stunner.

 Rockefeller Center was the brainchild of John D. Rockefeller Jr., born in 1874 as the heir to the Standard Oil fortune.
 One of America's wealthiest citizens, his defining business venture was the creation of his namesake.